kwdunaway/WGBS_Tools/README.md

     Input:
     1) Output table file
-    2) NONE or CpG island GTF (or bed) file to mask.
-If no masking, put NONE
+    2) Input BED file to identify what chromosomes to look at
     3) Window size
     4) Min # of CpGs per window (otherwise prints NA)
     5) Min # of reads per CpG counted